guillaumeblanc/ozz-animation/_documentation/geometry_runtime.md

 ozz-geometry runtime data structures
 ====================================

 ozz-geometry doesn't provide nor impose a format for geometry processing.
+Jobs relies on float buffers and strides in order to be mesh data format agnostic.

-ozz-geometry runtime jopbs
+ozz-geometry runtime jops
 ==========================

 `ozz::geometry::SkinningJob`